 Oscilloscopes are normally used to find the time delay between two signals.
 On the other hand, spectrum analyzers are used to display and edit the frequency properties of a signal.

-The difference between an oscilloscope and a spectrum analyzer is that the graph displayed in an oscilloscope is a graph of the signal against time, whereas the displayed graph in a spectrum analyzer is of the signal against frequency.
+The difference between an oscilloscope and a spectrum analyzer is that the graph displayed in an oscilloscope is a graph of the signal against time.
+In contrast, the displayed graph in a spectrum analyzer is of the signal against frequency.

-The figure above shows an example of an output waveform in an oscilloscope and it shows a square wave in a time domain.
+The figure above shows an example of an output waveform in an oscilloscope, showing a square wave in a time domain.

 The figure above shows an example of an output waveform of a spectrum analyzer showing a graph of amplitude (in dB) against frequency (Hz).

 The reference level is the maximum level of amplitude that can be displayed.
 For example, if we have the highest peak in volume of our signal at 20 dB and we set the reference level at 15 dB, then half of the waveform of that peak will be cut off.